Sienci-Labs/Resources/longmill/assembly/lm-troubleshooting.md

 Excessive wobble is when the lead screw is deviating from center by more than about 3mm or 1/8".
 This means that butting a measuring tape or ruler against the LongMill wasteboard and recording down the height of the lead screw at its lowest point, and then again at its highest point, should result in a difference in the two measurements of no more than 6mm or 1/4".
 Wobble can happen due to a loose lead screw or due to the screw being physically bent: if it's bent then the wobble will happen at any movement speed, whereas if it's loose then it will wobble mostly at higher movement speeds (above 2000mm/min).

-- <strong>Loose screw:</strong> loosen the two M5-25mm screws that hold the Delrin anti-backlash nuts slightly for the axis which the lead screw is on and run the machine back and forth.
+- **Loose screw:** loosen the two M5-25mm screws that hold the Delrin anti-backlash nuts slightly for the axis which the lead screw is on and run the machine back and forth.
 This will align the lead screw and the nut.
 Re-tighten the screws once the wobbling as gone away.
 Also check the ACME locking nut and coupler on both ends of the screw are firmly tightened and sandwiching the lead screw properly.
-- <strong>Bent screw:</strong> a sure way to confirm is to completely remove the screw and roll it along a surface that is very flat and seeing if it rolls evenly.
+- **Bent screw:** a sure way to confirm is to completely remove the screw and roll it along a surface that is very flat and seeing if it rolls evenly.

 ### The machine moves really slowly or not at all when I jog it